impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

     ...
 ```

-## Pattern-matching in case statements
+In the earlier list of bullet points, I mentioned:

+> A pattern can have [special characters](https://web.archive.org/web/20220820011901/https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html){:target="_blank" rel="noopener"}.

-The earlier bullet points also explain the syntax of this first clause of the case statement.
+This explains the syntax of the first clause of the shim's case statement.

-We see two patterns (`-e` and `--`), separated by the `|` character, then terminated by the `)` character, as mentioned in bullet points 2 and 3 above.
+We see two patterns (`-e*` and `--`), separated by the `|` character, then terminated by the `)` character, as mentioned in bullet points 2 and 3 above.
 If the current arg in the iteration matches either pattern, we exit the `for` loop (i.e. we `break`).
 Otherwise, we fall through and check the next clause in the case statement.

+In the above link, the `*` symbol is listed as one of the "special characters" available in `bash` pattern matching:

+> *
+>
+> Matches any string, including the null string...

-Because of point #8 above, I suspect that any text starting with `-e` would fit the `-e*` pattern.
+This makes me suspect that any text starting with `-e` (followed by zero or more characters) would fit the `-e*` pattern.
 To prove it, I perform an experiment.

-#### Experiment- the `-e*` flag in a case statement
+### Experiment- the `-e*` flag in a case statement

 I write the following script: